EconomistGrant/2020_summer_notes/415_FIN/lec16-corporate_finance_2.md

 required rate of return, cost of capital, expected rate of return, ...

 use
-1. physical probabiliry + risk-adjusted rate of return or
+1. physical probability + risk-adjusted rate of return or
 2. risk-free probability + risk free rate
 ## Concept Checks:
 1. Startup have higher required rate of return than market portfolio since they have higher risks as measured by return volatility